United States Waives Costly Visa Bonds for 2026 FIFA World Cup Fans

 The US Department of State clarified that ticket holders will still undergo standard visa vetting procedures.

-Countries affected by visa bonds
+2026 World Cup: Countries affected by US visa bonds

-At least five competing nations – Algeria, Cabo Verde, the Ivory Coast, Senegal and Tunisia – had been subject to the visa bond policy.
 The State Department expects up to 10 million visitors for the event, which begins on June 11 across host cities in the US, Mexico and Canada.

-Immigration restrictions raise concerns
+2026 World Cup: Immigration restrictions raise concerns

-Acoording to Al Jazeera, critics argue that the Trump administration’s strict immigration policies clash with FIFA President Gianni Infantino’s promise of the “most inclusive” World Cup in history.
+According to Al Jazeera, critics argue that the Trump administration’s strict immigration policies clash with FIFA President Gianni Infantino’s promise of the “most inclusive” World Cup in history.

 Beyond visa bonds, 39 countries remain subject to travel bans, including competitors Iran and Haiti.
 The Ivory Coast and Senegal face partial bans.